 If your total contributions for the year are 20% or less of your AGI, you don't need to read the rest of this section.
 The remaining limits discussed in this section don't apply to you.

 The amount you can deduct for charitable contributions is generally limited to no more than 60% of your AGI.
 Your deduction may be further limited to 50%, 30%, or 20% of your AGI, depending on the type of property you give and the type of organization you give it to.
-The temporary 100% limit available for 2020 and 2021 for certain qualified cash contributions no longer applies.
-For 2022, your deduction for cash contributions is limited to 60% of your AGI minus your deductions for all other contributions.
+Starting with tax year 2022, your deduction for cash contributions is limited to 60% of your AGI minus your deductions for all other contributions.
 These limits are described in detail in this section.

-Your AGI is the amount on Form 1040 line 11.
+Your AGI is the amount on Form 1040, line 11.

-If your contributions are more than any of the limits that apply, see Carryovers under How To Figure Your Deduction When Limits Apply, later
+If your contributions are more than any of the limits that apply, see Carryovers under How To Figure Your Deduction When Limits Apply, later.